avapolzin/X-rayLCs/AGN/README.md

 We use a k-correction of 2.203 (assuming a power law spectral model with Γ = 1.8) to go from 0.3 - 2 keV to 0.3 - 10 keV.
 As with TDEs from Auchettl et al., we assume that each light curve picks up +0.1 days after the initial identification of the outburst.

+There are no data points with Lx > 0 and t > 0 for 1H0707-495 and NGC 3227, so though we leave them in the table below and in the data in this repository, they do not appear in the DLPS.

 For GSN 069, the AGN/QPE, the first column gives the time in seconds and the third column gives the flux/1e-12.
 Because there are multiple outbursts from the same object, we group the first 75 observations, and then each subsequent set of 125 until the end, to isolate individual events.

 |Name | RA/Dec | Distance (kpc) | z | References|